Go directly to the content

 • Sometimes dry, irritated, or red eyes

 Rosacea looks different on everyone.
-Some mainly have redness, others more bumps or visible blood vessels, and some people have multiple forms at once.
+Some mainly have redness, others more bumps or visible blood vessels, and some people have multiple forms at the same time.

 Known triggers

-Although the exact cause of rosacea is not yet fully understood, we do know that certain factors can worsen symptoms.
+Although the exact cause of rosacea is not yet fully clear, we do know that certain factors can worsen symptoms.
 Common triggers include:

 • Spicy food